 Augustus

-Politically, this justified his homosexual escapades towards the beginning of his career—most famously with Aulus Hirtius: a consul and military writer by whom Octavian allowed himself to be buggered for the bargain-basement price of three-hundred-thousand sesterces.
+Politically, this justified his homosexual escapades towards the beginning of his career, most famously with Aulus Hirtius, a consul and military writer by whom Octavian allowed himself to be buggered for the bargain-basement price of three hundred thousand sesterces.

-The man who repeatedly reminded Octavian of this was Lucius Antonius, the brother of Marcus Antonius (or Mark Antony).
-Initially his co-consul, Mark Antony would become Octavian’s bitter rival until his defeat at the Battle of Actium in 31 BC.
-We shouldn’t be surprised that Mark Antony and his allies sought to portray Octavian in these terms.
+The man who would remind Octavian of this repeatedly was Lucius Antonius, the brother of Marcus Antonius (Mark Antony).
+Once Octavian’s co-consul, and brother-in-law by marriage to Octavia, Mark Antony would become his bitter rival until being defeated at the Battle of Actium in 31 BCE.
+We shouldn’t be too surprised that Mark Antony and his allies sought to portray Octavian as sexually submissive and effete.
+As someone rumoured to have driven a chariot led by lions, Antony was regarded as the quintessential Roman: bold, brash – a military man through and through.

-In what was presumably a bare demonstration of power, Augustus was said to have taken the wife of an ex-consul from a banqueting table to his bedroom, returning with her a while later her hair disheveled and her ears glowing.
-His friends would routinely procure women for him and, like slave dealers, strip them down for him to inspect and select.
+It was not just Octavian’s submission to men that his enemies picked up on.
+Not even Octavian’s allies could deny his proclivity for adultery, although they stressed that he was motivated by politics rather than passion.
+In what appears to us today as being a bare demonstration of power, Augustus (as Octavian would be known when emperor) was once said to have taken the wife of an ex-consul from a banqueting table to his bedroom, returning with her a while later, her hair dishevelled and her ears glowing.
+(Curiously, Suetonius would level exactly the same charge as the archetypal “bad” emperor Caligula).
+The emperor’s friends would routinely procure women for him and, like slave dealers, strip them down for him to inspect and select.
+Most shockingly, his later wife, Livia, would do the same, but exclusively to satisfy his penchant for deflowering virgins.

 Tiberius